BraviNoname/Bravi/Bravifanfic/th16/README.md

 - S4 : Babylon Garden / Boss : Magus Night
 - S5 : Cavern of Remembrance / Boss : Enter the Darkness
 - S6 : Into Backdoor / Boss : The Concealed Four Seasons
-- Ex : Deep Anxiety / Boss : Unbreakable Chains
+- Ex : No More Going Through Doors / Boss : Unbreakable Chains

 Just so you get what's going on without relying on the ingame dialogue I have yet to make.
 Also, despite my decent english level, there can be some gramatical errors...
 Please don't be a grammar nazi. =<